1. General Rules

 1. All Pennant and World Series wagers are considered action.
 In the case of a shortened season or any other unforeseen event, the winner of said wager is determined by MLB.
 Whoever the MLB deems the winner is the winner for wagering purposes.
 If no winner is determined by MLB, all wagers are considered “NO ACTION”.

-3. Baseball regular season wins: Each team must play at least 160 games for the wagers to have action.
-ONLY regular season games included, playoffs DO NOT COUNT towards this wager.
+4. Baseball regular season wins: Each team must play at least 160 regular season games for wagers to have action unless the outcome is already determined.
+All wagers are graded after the last regular season game played.

 Teams must play at least 160 games in the regular season for wagers to have action.
 In the case of a split season and 160 games are played, the team with the best aggregate record will be deemed the winner.
 If two or more teams are tied with best aggregate record, both teams will be considered winners, and will pay off at 50% OF THE ORIGINAL ODDS.